dimitri-yatsenko/datajoint-book/book/02-concepts/04-integrity.md

 6. **Data consistency:** ensures a singular, valid, and current version of its data to all users, even during concurrent access and modifications.

-By adhering to these principles, DataJoint ensures that the data stored within its databases remains accurate, reliable, and representative of the real-world processes it is intended to reflect.
+Proper implementation of these constrains ensures that the data stored within its databases remains accurate, reliable, and representative of the real-world processes it is intended to reflect.